Heritage Crafts

 Bell founding

-The casting of bells for use in churches, clocks and public buildings.
-Also includes the casting of musical handbells, cup bells, ships bells, handled bells and clock bells.
+The moulding and casting of bells in a foundry typically for use in churches, clocks, and public buildings.
+This includes the casting of musical handbells, ship bells, cup bells, handled bells, carillon bells and chime bells.

 CRITICALLY ENDANGERED